As of September 2017

 Music Teacher: Mr Vince

-History and Geography Team: Mr Rawson and Miss Rhodes.
+History and Geography Team: Mr Rawson and Mrs Dymond.

-PE and French Team: Mr Field, Miss Hupperdine and Mrs Minor.
+PE and French Team: Mr Field, Miss Pagan, Miss Hupperdine and Mrs Minor.

 Our Curriculum this term